 However, the energy they need for sports is not always fueled with appropriate nutrition.
 Whether it’s poor choices, limited access to nutritious foods, lack of knowledge about their needs or even actively restricting their intake, young athletes often do not get the necessary nutrients.

-According to Dr. Lynch, the following golden rules of nutrition can help young athletes ensure they are properly fueling their bodies:
+According to Dr. Sundsmo, the following golden rules of nutrition can help young athletes ensure they are properly fueling their bodies:

 Good choices mean great plays.